 Third Party Verification

-DF Studio undergoes annual penetration testing by an outside security firm specializing in threat assessment.
+On an annual basis, DF Studio undergoes thorough penetration testing by an outside security firm specializing in threat assessment.
 DF Studio maintains a “low risk” security rating, which has been supported by additional penetration tests undertaken by some DF Studio customers.